 Mass clothing production in fashion has been a problem for the industry ever since massive online stores like Asos and Missguided grabbed our hearts and purses with their enormous clothing range, next day delivery and relatively low prices.

 ‘ W Szczebrzeszynie chrząszcz brzmi w trzcinie i Szczebrzeszyn z tego słynie’- Or an introduction into the Polish language, originally written for the Courier's culture section, and now revised and edited for Stylion.
-Coming from Poland to the UK at the tender age of five was a culture shock, and I have since become accustomed … Continue reading The Lyricality of the Polish Language

 This was a review of 'The Girl on the Train' by Paula Hawkins that I did for the Courier in the last academic year.
 As the trailer for the film version of this critically acclaimed book is currently going viral online, here is a review of the 'book of 2015' that is coming to cinemas this October. … Continue reading The Girl on the Train Review